Some open problems on multiple ergodic averages: Problems related to sequences arising from smooth functions

 \subsection{Configurations in the primes}

-As we mentioned in the introduction, the theorem of Szemer\'edi on arithmetic progressions \cite{Sz75}, and its polynomial extension \cite{BL96}, have been instrumental in proving that the primes contain arbitrarily long arithmetic progressions \cite{GT08} and polynomial progressions \cite{TZ08}.
-It is then natural to expect that the various available Hardy field extensions of the theorem of Szemer\'edi \cite{Fr10, FrW09} can be used to prove that the primes contain the corresponding Hardy field patterns.
-For instance: \begin{problem} Let $\ell \in \N$ and $c,c_1,\ldots, c_\ell$ be positive real numbers.
+The theorem of Szemer\'edi on arithmetic progressions \cite{Sz75}, and its polynomial extension \cite{BL96}, have been instrumental in proving that the primes contain arbitrarily long arithmetic progressions \cite{GT08} and polynomial progressions \cite{TZ08}.
+Thus, it is natural to expect that the various known Hardy field extensions of the theorem of Szemer\'edi \cite{Fr10, FrW09} can be used to prove that the primes contain the corresponding Hardy field patterns.
+We mention a relevant problem: \begin{problem} Let $\ell \in \N$ and $c,c_1,\ldots, c_\ell$ be positive real numbers.
 Show that the prime numbers contain patterns of the form

-\end{problem} When all exponents are rational the existence of such patterns follows immediately from \cite{TZ08}.
+for infinitely many $n\in\N$. \end{problem} When all exponents are rational the existence of such patterns follows immediately from \cite{TZ08}.